This post is about how to build a growth-focused SaaS SEO strategy.

 From an SEO standpoint, you can usually accomplish this by creating targeted content for the specific queries that your buyer is searching, such as:

 - “How to increase my sales win rate”

 - “Keeping track of business expenses”

 - “Grow my business”

 In most cases, these become blog posts that serve as a simple, educational tool for your audience.
 They explain how the user can solve a problem or meet their need.
-Then, it should introduce a solution for that problem.
-If you’re marketing a SaaS product, then the solution is–of course–a piece of software that has a feature that meets their needs (hopefully yours!)
+Then, they should introduce a solution for that problem.
+If you’re marketing a SaaS product, then the solution should be, of course, a piece of software (like yours!) that has a feature that meets their needs.

 - Attract targeted traffic consisting of problem-aware prospects

 - Help the reader learn about how they can solve their problem

 - Educate the reader on a specific solution or product category

 - Capture these prospects via an email newsletter, content upgrade, or retargeting pixel